Kontinuation/sedona/docs/api/sql/NearestNeighbourSearching.md

 Format: `ST_AKNN(R: Table, S: Table, k: Integer, use_spheroid: Boolean)`

 The `ST_AKNN` function is similar to `ST_KNN`, but it uses approximate algorithms to find the k-nearest neighbors.
 This can be useful for large datasets where exact kNN search is computationally expensive.
 The trade-off is that approximate algorithms may not always return the exact k-nearest neighbors, but they provide a good approximation in a reasonable amount of time.

+Filter Pushdown Considerations:

+Filter pushdown behavior in ST_AKNN is similar to that in ST_KNN.
+If filters are applied to the resulting DataFrame, they might be pushed down to the object side reader before the kNN join is executed.
+To apply filters after the join, ensure you materialize the kNN join results before applying any filters.

 SQL Example